Electrostatics/apbs-pdb2pqr/apbs/README.md

 ## Using PB-AM
 If you want to use the Poisson-Boltzmann Analytical Method developed by the Teresa Head-Gordon lab, when invoking CMake, set ENABLE_PBAM to ON, e.g., `-DENABLE_PBAM=ON`.
 PB-AM currently runs on OS X or Linux only.

-## Using TABIPB
+## Using TABI-PB
-If you want to use the Treecode-Accelerated Boundary Integral method developed by Robert Krasny and Weihua Geng, when invoking CMake, set ENABLE_BEM to ON, e.g., `-DENABLE_BEM=ON`.
-TABIPB currently runs on OS X or Linux only.
+If you want to use the Treecode-Accelerated Boundary Integral method (TABI-PB) developed by Robert Krasny and Weihua Geng, when invoking CMake, set ENABLE_BEM to ON, e.g., `-DENABLE_BEM=ON`.
+TABIPB builds and runs on OS X, Linux, and Windows.

-TABIPB requires the use of a molecular surface mesh generation software to create a surface representation of the molecule.
-By default, TABIPB uses MSMS, but it also supports the use of NanoShaper.
-See TABIPB documentation for details on choosing NanoShaper.
-When TABIPB runs, it will attempt to generate a surface mesh by looking in your path for the mesh generation executable.
+TABI-PB requires the use of a molecular surface mesh generation software to create a surface representation of the molecule.
+By default, TABI-PB uses MSMS to generate a solvent excluded surface (SES), but it also supports the use of NanoShaper to generate an SES or Skin surface.
+See TABI-PB documentation for details on choosing NanoShaper.
+When TABI-PB runs, it will attempt to generate a surface mesh by looking in your path for the mesh generation executable.
 A user can obtain the appropriate executable using the steps described below.
 The user then must place these executables in their path.

 ## Getting MSMS and NanoShaper executables
 MSMS, developed by Michel Sanner, and NanoShaper, developed by W. Rocchia and S. Decherchi, are molecular surface mesh generation software.
 If you want an executable of MSMS or NanoShaper already built for your system, when invoking CMake, set GET_MSMS to ON, e.g., `-DGET_MSMS=ON`, or GET_NanoShaper to ON, e.g., `-DGET_NanoShaper=ON`, respectively.
 The executables will be placed in the bin of your build.
 Executables are current pre-built for OS X, Linux, and Windows.